omrastogi/Retail-Product-Identification-Project/README.md

 - Using imagenet trained model
 - Using CRAFT to read labels and texts on  each products

+### Replication
+- Use requirement.txt to install dependencies
+- Also download 'craft_mlt_25k.pth'
+- Read about CRAFT algorithm if problem arises

 ### Limitations
 - Difficult to use in realtime videos, as the CRAFT method is slow in CPU